-9. The National Park Plan has been used by the CNPA and partners to help focus work in the National Park since 2007.
+11. The National Park Plan has been used by the CNPA and partners to help focus work in the National Park since 2007.
 Although more work is required to achieve its outcomes by 2012, the mid-term 'Health Check' in 2009 refocused priorities to 2012.
-There may be challenges for partners in meeting expected commitments over the beyond 2010.